 A book project encourages students to navigate a text and then do some planning and organizing to showcase their learning.
 We need to find ways to encourage students to plan ahead and manage their time to complete a finished product.
 Book projects enable that process to take place.

-If you are trying to find a way to encourage self-selected reading while holding students accountable for their reading, give monthly book projects a try.
+If you are trying to find a way to encourage self-selected reading while holding students accountable for their work, give monthly book projects a try.
 Your students will AMAZE you with their creations.

 Click the image to preview my Book Projects of the Month: A Year-Long Bundle for Grades 4-6